gal/UCC-CS02/CS2208 - Information Storage/W1/Sync/Notes.md

       ]
   ```

-  - What operations could we do effieciently using a column major order?
+  - What operations could we do efficiently using a column major order?

 - What happens when you alter a table?
-- **Physical Data Independance** - the logical definition of the data remains unchanged, even when we make changes to the actual implementation
+- **Physical Data Independence** - the logical definition of the data remains unchanged, even when we make changes to the actual implementation

 ---